 How to Win at Sports Betting

-The number one mistake that losing sports bettors make is not properly considering the odds which they’re being offered.
-When deciding on their bets, they simply try to work out who is going to win, and then bet on that team regardless of the odds on offer.
-The vast majority of people don’t understand the concept of ‘value’ when it comes to sports betting and don’t pay enough attention to getting the best odds.
+The number one mistake that losing sports bettors make is not properly considering the odds that are being offered.
+When deciding on their bets, they simply try to work out who will win, and then bet on that team regardless of the odds on offer.

 The concept of making the bet which represents good value, and not simply betting on who you think is going to win is one of the most difficult concepts for amateur sports bettors to accept.

 So now that you know you need to find bets that represent value, how do you go about finding good value bets?
 The first step is to convert the odds on offer into implied probability.
 If you’re being offered 2/1, simply put the bottom number over the sum of the top and bottom numbers and convert this to a percentage to get the implied probability.
 So, 1/3 = 33.3%.
 Taking another example, 7/4 would convert to 4/11 = 36.3%.

 If you think the probability of the event you’re betting on exceeds that which is implied by the odds, then you have a good value bet and should put some money on it.
 Let’s say you think that there’s a 60% chance that the Giants will beat the Patriots, and the odds on offer are evens (1/1; implied probability 50%), then for every dollar you bet on the game, you can expect to make 20c profit on average.

 Another critical aspect that you need to master if you want to win at sports betting is to come up with the probabilities that you need to compare with the odds the bookmakers are offering.
 The most effective way to do this is through dedicated research.